-Segway Navimow is the ultimate hands-free lawnmower | Pocketnow
+From smart vacuums to smart lawnmowers, tech slowly takes over your life | Pocketnow

+Here at Pocketnow we cover all sorts of technology products and services, including robot vacuums as part of our coverage.
+What a robot vacuum can do for you indoors — save you precious time — a robot lawnmower can do for you outdoors.
+These two product categories are very similar.
+Enter the new Segway Navimow.

 Segway unveiled its new robot mower, called Navimow.
-The new robot uses GPS to stay on your lawn, and within the geo-restriction zone, it determines.
+It uses GPS to stay on your lawn, and within the geo-restriction zone, it determines.
 The new smart robot doesn’t require a lot of setups, and you won’t need to install any boundary wires or anything to ensure it stays on your lawn.

 Segway says that the new Navimow uses Exact Fusion Locating Systems to keep the “precise positions and systematic mowing patterns.”
 The company also promises accurate positions up to two centimeters, which is impressive.
 If, for whatever reason, the robot loses connection or the GPS signal is too weak, the Navimow will use its built-in sensors to keep mowing.
 Navimow can also handle includes of 45-degrees, and it runs at 54dB – which is about the same level as a normal conversation.